 8:55am – 3:10pm

-Years 2, 3, 4 and 5 line up on the playground by 8:50 a.m.
+Year 2 and Year 3 classes line up on the playground by 8:50 a.m.
 The pips will sound at 8:55 a.m. and the children will then be led to their classrooms by their teacher.
-If it is raining the children will go directly to the hall where they will be collected by their teachers.
+If it is raining, the children should go directly to their classrooms where they will be met by their teachers.

-Senior members of staff are always present on the playground at the start and end of each school day.
+Senior members of staff and our Year Care Team are always present on the playground at the start and end of each school day.

 The lunch break extends from 12.00 p.m. to 1.10 p.m. for Reception children and from 12.20 p.m. to 1.10 p.m. for children in all other year groups.